MalfiRG/MonteForex/README.md

 ### 4. Configure the Simulation

 Edit the `config.json` file to set your desired simulation parameters.
-The file should look like this:
+Below is an example configuration:

 ```json
 {